What is a middle schooler,

 Some have expressed concerns about readers of middle school and high school age experiencing books in this way.
 There is plenty of research and anecdotal evidence about the merits of listening to books for older readers.

 for an excellent annotated bibliography about the benefits of audiobooks for young people.
 Some of the benefits that stand out to me are the fact that listeners get the experience of hearing a professional reader, books that may be too difficult for the reader to decode and comprehend in printed form alone are suddenly an option, and listening to books is just plain fun and can help build positive attitudes about reading.

 I encourage you and your child to give audiobooks a try.
 There are lots of great titles available in our Overdrive library.
 JYMS students can listen directly through their Chromebooks, making it very convenient.
 Happy listening!

 �� Reminder: chromebooks should stay in their issued cases at all times

-�� Students should charge their chromebooks each day to ensure enough battery power to get
+�� Students should charge their chromebooks each night to ensure enough battery power to get

 them though each school day.

 if you have any questions about your student's chromebook.

 We are rapidly approaching the end of third quarter!
 Students will have many opportunities to take advantage of to relearn material and improve their quarter grades.
 Please encourage your child to make contact with their teachers to make the most of these opportunities.
 We will also have a Spring Fling celebration during the week of March 19th.
 There will be dress up days and an assembly at the end of the week.
 This celebration will coincide with parent-teacher conferences and the end of the quarter.

 This is a great time to do a little spring cleaning of the backpack and locker.
 Have you noticed some missing sweatshirts from their closet?
 When is the last time you washed the physical education uniform?
 A lot of children seem to need more pencils.
 Please check in with them on their supplies.